 send_slack_message |

-Post a Slack message using one of the Slack blocks shared with the agent.
-The block decides the workspace and default channel; the agent picks which block to use via an integration parameter when more than one is shared. |
+Post a Slack message via one of the Slack blocks shared with the agent.
+The block determines the workspace and default channel; if more than one block is shared, the agent picks via an integration parameter. |

 Email tools